Student Assessment Policy

 • Grading will be done in accordance with the Grading and Transcripts Policy.

-• Grades will be determined in accordance with criteria for each assessment that are clearly communicated to students.
-Assessment criteria include, but are not limited to, grading rubrics, marking schematics, marking guides.
+• Assessment criteria include, but are not limited to, grading rubrics, marking schematics, marking guides.

 • Penalties for late submission or missed assessments must be made clear to students at the start of the course.
-Penalties are generally documented on the course outlines and/or shared by course faculty.
+Penalties must be documented on the course outlines and posted on the Learning Management System (LMS) Grades will be documented and accessible to students on the Learning Management System.
+Grading will be determined in accordance with the assessment criteria for each assessment that are clearly communicated to students.

 6.3 Feedback

 • Students will be provided with formative and summative feedback on progress on a regular basis.
-Regular feedback will be defined on a program specific basis.

-6.4 Accommodations
+6.4 Special Accommodations

 • Students who miss an assessment due to a college sponsored event will be provided with a supplemental assessment or other form of relief.
-The form of the supplemental assessment or relief will be determined by the course teacher.
-Relief for a missed assessment includes, but is not limited to: deadline extension, deferred test, and re-weighting of grades.
-The student must notify the course teacher prior to the start of the assessment, or assessment deadline to be eligible for relief.
+The form of the supplemental assessment or relief will be determined by the faculty.

 • Student appeals of final grades will be in accordance with the Academic Appeals Policy.